Richard Shockey - SIP Forum Chairman of the Board - Shockey Consulting.

 Robert Kinder - Cox Communications

-Robert Kinder is a Sr. Product Development Manager with Cox Business, a $1.6B division of Cox Communications where he’s responsible for the specification, development and launch of IMS and SIP Voice services.
+Robert Kinder is Director of Commercial Voice Product Development with Cox Business, a $2B division of Cox Communications where he’s responsible for the specification, development and launch of SIP voice services.
 With over 25 years of experience, Robert previously held positions in Product Operations, Product Management and Distinguished Member Technical Staff with Cox Business, Tollgrade and Siemens for a variety of SIP, PacketCable, softswitch and BSS/OSS products.

-Robert has a deep operational understanding of SIP networks and applications.
-Working directly with hardware/software manufacturers and end-customers, Robert has a direct appreciation of how SIP interoperability challenges impact field deployments and ideas for what can be done through the SIP Forum to improve SIP interworking.
+Robert has a deep operational understanding of SIP networks and applications gained by working directly with hardware/software manufacturers and customers.
+Robert is co-chair of the SIPconnect Interoperability Certification Task Group which successfully launched the certification testing program.
+Robert understands how SIP interoperability challenges impact field deployments and ideas for what can be done through the SIP Forum to improve interworking.